 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Aetna Medicare Plan (PPO) we will transfer ownership of certain DME items.
+As a member of Aetna Medicare Advantage for Rural Carrier Benefit Plan we will transfer ownership of certain DME items.
 Call Member Services to find out about the requirements you must meet and the documentation you need to provide.